alan-kudelko/DrinkCreator6000/README.md

 # DrinkCreator6000 – RTOS System on Custom AVR Board
-Drink Creator 6000 is a real-time operating system (RTOS) project designed for a custom-built drink dispensing machine powered by an AVR microcontroller and FreeRTOS.
+DrinkCreator6000 is a real-time operating system (RTOS) project designed for a custom-built drink dispensing machine powered by an AVR microcontroller and FreeRTOS.
 The system is entirely based on static memory allocation for robustness and predictability, and integrates multiple hardware modules for a fully functional beverage control unit.

-The machine is powered by a standard 400W ATX power supply, which provides stable 5V and 12V rails for the logic circuitry, Peltier cooling modules, and peristaltic pumps used in dispensing drinks.
-Temperature is regulated using Peltier elements coupled with an internal water cooling system, enclosed within the device chassis for thermal efficiency and isolation.
+The machine is powered by a standard 400W ATX power supply, which provides stable 5V and 12V rails for the logic circuitry, Peltier cooling modules, and peristaltic pumps used for dispensing liquids.
+Pumps are controlled via a 74HC595 shift register, which expands digital output lines and drives MOSFET transistors to switch the high-current 12V loads safely and efficiently.

+Temperature is regulated using Peltier elements coupled with an internal water cooling system, enclosed within the device chassis for thermal efficiency and thermal isolation.

 User input is handled via a PCF8574N I²C I/O expander, which generates interrupts only when button states change — minimizing CPU load and improving responsiveness.
-System status, temperature data, and diagnostics are displayed on a 2004 character LCD screen driven over the I²C bus, allowing monitoring directly from the front panel.
+System status, temperature data, and diagnostics are displayed on a 2004 character LCD screen driven over the I²C bus, allowing real-time monitoring directly from the front panel.

 > 🔧 Status: In development
 > 🧪 Goal: Create a fully functional, physical drink machine and explore structured multi-tasking using FreeRTOS on bare-metal AVR.